73 Remote Desktops

 Access to remote desktops is also helpful when assisting others remotely with their GNU/Linux system.

-Virtual Network Computing (VNC) provides a simple approach to sharing desktops over the Internet using what is called Remote Desktops.
-We need to have two applications to make this work.
-One of these two applications will run on the remote computer and this is called the server.
-It will serve the remote desktop across to our computer so that we can see the remote desktop.
-The second application runs on our computer, and is referred to as the client, having the responsibility of displaying the remote desktop.
+Virtual Network Computing (VNC) is the technology that provides a simple approach to sharing desktops over the Internet.
+Two applications are required to make this work.
+One of these will run on the remote computer and is called the server since it will serve the remote desktop across to our computer.
+The other application runs on our computer and is referred to as the client, having the responsibility of displaying the remote desktop locally.

 To connect to another GNU/Linux server the X11 protocol will be utilised through x2go as explained in Section 73.2.
 To connect to a Microsoft Windows server we will use remmina as explained in Section 73.1.

 Your donation will support ongoing availability and give you access to the PDF version of this book.
 Desktop Survival Guides include Data Science, GNU/Linux, and MLHub.
 Books available on Amazon include Data Mining with Rattle and Essentials of Data Science.
 Popular open source software includes rattle, wajig, and mlhub.
 Hosted by Togaware, a pioneer of free and open source software since 1984.
 Copyright © 1995-2022 Graham.Williams@togaware.com Creative Commons Attribution-ShareAlike 4.0